Bed Bug Steamers

 Begin with the drapes.
 You will want to work from the top of your home down to the bottom.
 Go slowly and carefully and make sure you have gotten everything.

 Make a checklist of items to steam and check them off as you go.
-This way you will be absolutely sure that you have gotten everything and haven’t missed anything, It will also give you a record of what was cleaned.
+This way you will be absolutely sure that you have gotten everything and haven’t missed anything, it will also give you a record of what was cleaned.

 Make sure you allow all the surfaces that you have steamed enough time to dry.